 Director of Communications and Technology

-David Morton is a communications professional and web designer.
-Before coming to ACS, he was Communications Manager for the Institute for Leadership and Entrepreneurship at Georgia Tech in Atlanta.
-From 2005-2013, he held several positions in communications, web design, and research in the Georgia Tech College of Architecture, where he also taught graduate courses in web design, usability,and accessibility for the School of Industrial Design.
-He was with the College of Architecture’s Center for Assistive Technology and Environmental Access as a web/communications professional and Research Scientist from 2007-2013, and participated in sponsored research projects pertaining to web accessibility.
+David Morton is a communications professional and web developer.
+Before coming to ACS, he held several positions in communications, web development, research, and teaching at the Georgia Institute of Technology, where he also taught graduate courses in web design, usability,and accessibility for the School of Industrial Design.
+He was with the College of Architecture’s Center for Assistive Technology and Environmental Access as a Research Scientist from 2010-2013, and participated in federally sponsored research projects related to web accessibility.
 Prior to that, he taught history at Georgia Tech, Rutgers, and Clemson and worked as a Research Historian for the Institute of Electrical and Electronics Engineers (IEEE) History Center at Rutgers University.
 Morton holds Ph.D. and M.S.degrees in the History of Technology from Georgia Tech, an M.A. in U.S. History from Auburn University, and B.A. in history from the University of Georgia.

 He is the author of three books in the history of technology, including Off the Record: The Technology and Culture of Sound Recording in America (Rutgers, 2000) and two titles in the Johns Hopkins Press series, “Life Story of a Technology,” Sound Recording (2006), and Electronics (2007).
 He is a longstanding member of the Society for the History of Technology and the IEEE.